General Guide for Promotion

 WITHIN 7 DAYS OF THE EVENT

-Send a signed copy of the start sheet and the appropriate amount of levy to the District Treasurer.
+For the vast majority of events, the event levies are collected at source.
+For those events that are paper entry only, send a signed copy of the start sheet and the appropriate amount of levy to the District Treasurer.
 Make your cheque payable to “Cycling Time Trials”.

 Prepare the finish sheet 'copy' for the printer.
 This must include the following information in order to comply with Cycling Time Trials regulations: